aspen-reeves/bsp/readme.md

 - Parts of startup.lua are based on code from KSSS, License MIT, Copyright (c) 2024 kotahu
 - This repository includes md5.lua, License MIT, Copyright (c) 2013 Enrique García Cota + Adam Baldwin + hanzao + Equi 4 Software
-- The rest of this code is licensed under the FAFO-2-CLAUSE version 2, [a permissive public license](https://github.com/aspen-reeves/FAFO-PL)
+- The rest of this code is now licensed under both MIT and the FAFO-2-CLAUSE version 2, [a permissive public license](https://github.com/aspen-reeves/FAFO-PL)